10. Health conditions or disabilities

 You can’t claim Universal Credit if you either:

-- are getting the severe disability premium, or
+- get the severe disability premium or are entitled to it, or

 If you have a change of circumstances that affects the severe disability premium or your other benefits, report it and you’ll be told what to do next.